 Quick Tummy Tuck Facts

-Ideal candidates for a tummy tuck procedure are women and men who are in good shape but are not happy with the appearance of their midsection.
+Ideal candidates for our tummy tuck in Princeton, NJ are women and men who are in good shape but are not happy with the appearance of their midsection.
 These patients often experience:

 - Loose abdominal skin